abhididdigi/NJHouseListing/README.md

 Search for an apartment in NJ

 - you need RethinkDB
-- you need Node
+- you need NodeJS
-- you need Python
+- you need Python(2.7.x preferable)